sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 Firstly,the operater use a declarative language to specify verification requirements.
 The program of the example requirement is described as:
 (dstIP = 10.0.0.0/23, [S], S .* W .* D and loop_free, "exist >=1")
-where loop_free is a shortcut in the language for a regular expression that accepts no path with a loop.
+,where loop_free is a shortcut in the language for a regular expression that accepts no path with a loop.
 It specifies that when any p destined to 10.0.0.0/23 enters from S, at least 1 copy of it will be delivered to D along a simple path waypointing W.